hongzhan2015/cryoet/docs/imod_install.rst

 Add PEET onto the $PATH and reboot the system.

-Check useful webpage for programs inside PEET: https://bio3d.colorado.edu/ftp/PEET/man/html/index.html
+Check useful webpage for programs inside PEET: `Program <https://bio3d.colorado.edu/ftp/PEET/man/html/index.html>`

 I am running all programs on Ubuntu 22.04 for workstation, Centos 7 on GPU server, and the following GPUs:
     - NVIDIA RTX 2080